 As much as players, particularly the black ones, are chastised in the media for their lavish lifestyles, an NFL contract is the economic hope of many poor black youths and their families.
 There may only be little more than 1,700 African-American men with deals, but that is still 1,700 six-, seven- and eight-figure deals that families and friends of the players are relying on for their economic security.
 For all the expensive cars and frivolous clubbing, these guys are also propping up immediate and extended family on their salaries.
 As the checks get bigger, it's not surprising the number of kids playing at earlier and earlier ages increases.
 For too many, this is their answer to debilitating poverty.

-The fallout from these concussion findings may be that we see football becoming a sport largely played by those that either don't fully grasp what the sport will take on their bodies for the rest of their lives or, worse yet, are desperate enough to take that risk despite the data.
+The fallout from these concussion findings may be that we see football becoming a sport largely played by those that either don't fully grasp the damage the sport will do to their bodies for the rest of their lives or, worse yet, are desperate enough to take that risk despite the data.
 "Information is reaching a lot of people, but it is reaching those who have higher incomes," Dr. Keith Strudler, Director of the Marist College Center for Sports Communication told the site Diverse.
 It's easy to envision football becoming even more entrenched as a gladiatorial sport played by poor black men for the pleasure of people who would never want to risk the results of being tackled at full speed themselves.

 Several years ago, writer Cord Jefferson wrote a piece called "Football as Black Servitude" at The Awl.
 His predictions have only become truer as recent findings about CTE have come to light